Better-HPC/auto-rest/docs/index.md

 - Built-in support for common database systems (including SQLite, PostgreSQL, MySQL, Oracle, and Microsoft SQL Server).
 - Simple extensibility to additional database systems using third-party database drivers.
 - Fully functional API endpoints with filtering, pagination, and ordering capabilities.
-- Session-based authentication with transparent pass through to underlying database.
+- Session-based authentication with transparent pass through to the underlying database.